 - Problems with hearing or hearing loss, such as a history of ear infections

 - Physical abnormalities that affect speech, including cleft palate or cleft lip

 - Disorders affecting the nerves involved in speech

 Apraxia and dysarthria are two other conditions that can cause speech problems.
 In childhood apraxia of speech, the brain has trouble sending signals to the speech muscles, like the lips, tongue, and throat, which can affect how and when they move.
 With dysarthria, the speech muscles may be weak and unable to produce certain sounds.

 As with any condition, you should contact your physician if you suspect signs of a speech sound disorder.
 Mostly likely they will start by checking your child’s hearing.
 Many children with hearing loss are unable to properly listen to the words and sounds they make.

 If your children’s healthcare provider rules out hearing loss, you should speak with a certified speech-language pathologist.
 By watching and listening to your child, they can determine whether or not he or she has a speech sound disorder.

 As with any speech or language disorder, earlier interventions often lead to better outcomes.
 This is why it’s important to get your child seen by a speech-language pathologist sooner than later.
-The speech-language pathologist will work with you and your child to:
+The speech therapist will work with you and your child to: